 Event Set Combination Operators

-You can combine two event sets using union, intersect, and - operators.
+You can combine two event sets using union, intersect, and the minus (-) operator.

 Union

 The union operator returns all events that exist in either of the event sets.
-So, in its simplest form, this expression
+In its simplest form, this expression

 events(type=maintenanceWindow) union events(name="test")